 - Long-lasting results that can keep a person looking younger for years to come.

-- Lower eyelids that droop so much the white of the eye is exposed.
+- Lower eyelids that droop so low you can see the whites beneath the irises

 If you are interested in the price of eyelid surgery, please click here.

 Dr. Kaweski accepts credit cards and also offers a number of financing options for her San Diego patients.
 You can learn more about the financial options we offer here.

 Recovering from eyelid surgery is not as harrowing as other procedures because of the minimal incisions and lack of general anesthesia.
 You will be able to return to your homes the same day of the surgery, where you’ll need to rest and relax.
 While you’re resting, you should apply ice packs to your eyes about once an hour to reduce swelling and tenderness.
 Other side effects you may experience directly afterward include:

 - Watery eyes.

 - Sensitivity to light.

 In the days following the surgery, you’ll want to keep applying ice packs every so often, as well as gently clean the eyelids and apply any prescribed ointments or drops to keep them moisturized and reduce the risk of infection.
 Keeping your head elevated is also important to reduce swelling.
 You’ll also need to avoid rubbing your eyes or smoking for some time after the surgery.

 While you can get up and walk around the next day, you’ll need to avoid strenuous physical activity for at least a week and avoid bending over.
 You will also be unable to wear contact lenses for at least two weeks.